 Since its launch in 2013, the GP4SYS has already awarded more than 550 annual scholarships, participated or organized in more than 65 international events and it has launched a Rapid Response Mechanism for Higher Education in Emergencies (RRM) that is now being finalized to be fully operational by 2021.

 All people have a right to education, and those affected by emergencies, be it because of man-made conflicts or natural disasters, are no exception.
 Further to this rights-based approach, there is a growing body of evidence on education’s life-saving and life-sustaining role in particular by contributing to the self-reliance of young people and communities.
 Home to the vital 18-32 age group, higher education in particular plays a unique role in emergency situations as a powerful drive for change and catalyst for recovery.
 Higher Education gives hope for the future.
-Yet only 1% of refugees have access to higher education.
+Yet only 3% of refugees have access to higher education according to the UNHCR.

 The Global Platform for Syrian Students is underpinned by this two-fold approach.
 On the one hand, it is shaped by the strong conviction that education as a right offers protection and mitigates the psychosocial impact of conflict and disasters by providing a sense of normalcy, stability, structure and hope for the future.
 On the other hand, it recognizes that higher education plays a unique role in the context of emergencies as it produces the leaders and skilled workforce that war-torns countries need to move forward, in particular after crisis.